janscience/ESensors/README.md

 - is the library alive? (on the other hand, these libraries are usualy so simple that they do not really need to be mainted).

+For our purpuses:
+- we are only interested in the sensor values.
+- we only require SI units.
-For our purpuses we do not need support for thresholds, alarms, interrupts, etc. We are only interested in the sensor values.
+- we do not need support for thresholds, alarms, interrupts, etc.
+- derived measures do not even be calculated by the microcontroller.

 ## General resources